Butterfly Garden

 Cloudless Sulfur Butterfly on Firebush.

-Ruddy Daggerwing Butterfly.
+Ruddy Daggerwing on

 Long-tailed Skipper Butterfly.